masayoshi-ogura/HDNNP/README.md

-# High Dimentinal Neural Network Potential(HDNNP)
+# High Dimensional Neural Network Potential(HDNNP)

-This is a implementation of High Dimentinal Neural Network Potential(HDNNP) designed to reproduce Density Function Theory(DFT) calculation *effectivly* with high *flexibility*, *reactivety*.
+This is a implementation of High Dimensional Neural Network Potential(HDNNP) designed to reproduce Density Function Theory(DFT) calculation *effectivly* with high *flexibility*, *reactivety*.
 Also, this project is based on [ogura-lab/HDNNP](https://github.com/ogura-lab/HDNNP).

 ## Install